swiftlang/swift-evolution/proposals/NNNN-typed-throws-concurrency-library.md

 Most of the clock implementation only throw a `CancellationError` from their `sleep` method; however, nothing enforces this right now and there might be implementations out there that throw a different error.
-Restricting the protocol to only throw `CancellationError`s would be a breaking change
+Restricting the protocol to only throw `CancellationError`s would be a breaking change.

+### Transformation sequence with diverging typed throws

+The newly proposed transformational `AsyncSequence` methods restrict the thrown typed of the closures to the `Failure` type of the base `AsyncSequence`.
+The closures could throw different error types; however, that would require error a union like type for the error.